rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > **justification**
 >
 > We'd like to get a geographic understanding of where the community is.
-The form of the question allows us to be fairly precise about this
+To have more structure, a free-form answer
-> though there will still be some challenges (e.g., someone who lives in East Russia has similar timezones to East Asia not West Russia).
+> is not used, and instead we use the country definition according to UN.

 ### In what ways are you comfortable communicating about technical topics in English?